-While attending college on a debate scholarship at Brigham Young University – Idaho, Peter braved several southeastern Idaho winters.
-He won many debates on a variety of issues and topics in regional, national, and international competitions.
+While attending college on a debate scholarship at Brigham Young University – Idaho, Peter won many debates on various issues and topics in regional, national, and international competitions.
 His most proud victory was his 2002 triumph over a Russian team at a competition held in the Transylvanian Alps.

 Peter graduated from law school in 2009 and passed the Utah Bar Exam that same year.
-Entering the legal profession at the height of the Great Recession-when jobs were scarce-Peter understands and empathizes with those who are able to work due to circumstances outside their control.
+Entering the legal profession at the height of the Great Recession-when jobs were scarce-Peter gained understanding and can empathize with those who struggle to find and maintain work due to circumstances outside their control.

 Due to the recession, Peter relocated to South Ogden, Utah, to find work.
-When he returned to Utah, he was delighted to learn that Utah also has “real” taco carts (if you know where to look).
-He worked on a wide variety of legal cases in Ogden until, in 2011, he was offered a position in the Salt Lake City office of Robert J. DeBry & Associates.
+When he returned to Utah, he was delighted to learn that Utah has “real” taco carts (if you know where to look).
+He worked on various legal cases in Ogden until 2011, when he was offered a position in the Salt Lake City office of Robert J. DeBry & Associates.

 In 2013, Peter refocused his legal practice.
 He now focuses on helping clients fight back against insurance companies who deny their rights to compensation.
-Peter believes in the judicial process and its ability to ensure justice is served for all.
+Peter believes in the judicial process and its ability to ensure justice is served.

 When he’s not practicing law, Peter enjoys visiting Mexico to maintain his fluency in Spanish.
-He has a goal to visit each of the 39 Mexican states.
-He has visited 10 so far.
+He has a goal to visit each of the 39 Mexican states; so far, he has seen 10.